PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

   - `selected_scores`
   - all the other tensors in the next time step will be updated to this LoD

-The `decoder.output(selected_ids)` will concat the `selected_ids` in every step and output as a variable which has the LoD like
+The `decoder.output(selected_ids)` will concatenate the `selected_ids` in every step and output as a variable which has the LoD like

 ```
 [[0, 4, 9, 12],
 [0, a1, a2, a3, a4, a5, a6, a7, a8, a9, a10, a11]]
 ```

-because there are 3 sentence need to translate, so the first level of LoD has 4 numbers,
+because there are three sentences need to translate, so the first level of LoD has four numbers,

-- the first sentence has 4 translation prefixes
+- the first sentence has four translation prefixes
   - each has a1, a2-a1, a3-a2, a4-a3 candidate words.
-- the second sentence has 5 translation prefixes
+- the second sentence has five translation prefixes
   - each has a5-a4, a6-a5, a7-a6, a8-a7 candidate words.
-- the third sentence has 3 translation prefixes
+- the third sentence has three translation prefixes
   - each has a9-a8, a10-a9, a11-a10 candidate words